Enums

 Pattern Matching

-In Haskell, we used pattern matching to arbitrate between variants, and we used destructuring to access each variant's associated fields.
+In Haskell, we used pattern matching to select a value's variant and destructuring to access a variant's associated fields.
 We do the same in Rust.
 Often this is done with a match expression, which is equivalent to Haskell's case expression.
 This code forms an RGB tuple from a Color value, with a case for each variant:

 let color: Color = ...